wurstscript/wurstscript.github.io/_doc/tutorials/wurst_for_vjass_users/page_1.md

 Because vjass can only expand your code into Jass, it can't make any guarantees about the type of values.
 This leads to tricky attaching and detaching of struct intances to timers and the like.

-Indeed, it's possible to cast instances of objects to integer in Wurst too - but that's frowned upon!
+Indeed, it's possible to cast instances of objects to integer in Wurst too - but it's not a recommended technique and problems should instead be solved via dynamic dispatch or closures!

-Wurst at least gives you the capability to prevent entire classes of error like this.
+Wurst, like this, grants you the capability to prevent entire classes of errors.

 ### No Scope for Improvement